 By the way, if you don’t want it to be too noticeable, you can turn it down or vice versa.
 This mouse is engineered to enhance one’s gaming experience, so you should definitely give it a try.

-Picking The Best Cheap Gaming Mouse in 2021
+Picking The Best Cheap Gaming Mouse

 There are many features to expect from a mouse that costs in this range because a $100 mouse is by no means cheap.
 First, look at the sensor.
 Every mouse uses a different type of sensor.
 The better the quality, the more it drives up the price.

 Apart from the sensor, build quality, programmable buttons, DPI, and IPS also influence the price.
 Basically, if you demand more premium features, then be prepared to pay more.
-On the contrary, if you want one on a budget, then don’t too optimistic with the features.
+On the contrary, if you want one on a budget, then don’t be too optimistic with the features.

 Brands like Razer, Corsair, and Logitech are staples when it comes to gaming peripherals.
 These are companies whose products are always brought up in reviews.